nicferrier/keepie/README.md

 *Note: in `pgPoolConfig` authentication or host details are ignored.*

+### How does pgBoot.js guess where the PG binaries are?

+pgBoot.js is looking for `initdb` and `postgresql` binaries and uses some tricks to find them on installations that I know.

+The first trick is quite portable though, it looks in `PGBIN` environment variable.

+This variable can point to the bin directory where `initdb` and `postgresql` binaries are.
+If the variable exists and points to a thing then it is accepted as truth.

 ### SQL scripts and initialization

 Through the option `sqlScriptsDir` pgBoot.js will apply sql scripts